millette/gatsby-starter-location-github/README.md

 Reformat source with prettier-standard.
 Don't interrupt it or you may lose file contents.
 In fact, you shouldn't have to use this manually if you're also using git.

-### "precommit": "lint-staged"
+### precommit

 prettier-standard runs automatically before committing supported files.
+You shouln't have to run this manually either.